brianchandotcom/com-liferay-apio-architect/README.markdown

 **Hypermedia**: yeah, the good old links and forms that we all use through a browser every day can also be applied to APIs to get the same great decoupling and flexibility.

-**Shared Vocabularies**: instead of returning a JSON/XML with attributes tied to the names of the internal models, use standard vocabularies that are well thought out by standardisation bodies (such as [schema.org](https://schema.org) or [IANA](https://www.iana.org/assignments/link-relations/link-relations.xhtml)).
+**Shared Vocabularies**: instead of returning a JSON/XML with attributes tied to the names of the internal models, use standard vocabularies that are well thought out by standardization bodies (such as [schema.org](https://schema.org) or [IANA](https://www.iana.org/assignments/link-relations/link-relations.xhtml)).
 Even if you have to create your own types (because a standard doesn’t exist), define it explicitly to be decoupled from any changes that you can make to the internal model.

 And there are other additional goodies such as: